 Since receiving an MA in Future Design from Teesside University, Popgrafik has demonstrated an interest in the modes and techniques of signage and mass communication and has been focusing on the wall as an aesthetic force.
 His body of work alludes to the transient and emotive presence that manifests within the traces of fractured narratives in communal environments.
 His work draws a parallel with his responses to the context of a certain site.

 Sheyda Porter’s practice involves collecting discarded everyday objects and unifying them under one colour through a painterly process.
-She has created a series of works entitled "Idea Generating Machines" to be able to investigate the lineage of contemporary sculpture through surface, form, texture and composition, at the same time, to ignite a thinking process in producing ideas for both the audience and herself.
+They have created a series of works entitled "Idea Generating Machines" to be able to investigate the lineage of contemporary sculpture through surface, form, texture and composition, at the same time, to ignite a thinking process in producing ideas regarding the knowledge in the everyday.

 Ella Ray Barnes